Korean independence movement: Tactics

 There was no main strategy or tactic that was prevalent throughout the resistance movement, but there were stages where certain tactics or strategies were prominent.

-From 1905 to 1910, most of the movement's activities were closed off to the elite class or rare scholar.
-During this time, militaristic and violent attempts were taken to resist the Japanese including assassination.
+Most of the movement's activities were closed off to the Korean elite class who were co-opted by the Japanese.
+During this time, militaristic and violent attempts were taken to resist the Japanese including assassinations and bombings.
 Most of the attempts were disorganized, scattered, and leaderless to prevent arrests and surveillance by the Japanese.
+In 1909, Korean nationalist An Jung-geun shot and killed former Japanese Prime Minister and the first Resident-General of Korea Itō Hirobumi at the Harbin railway station in China.
+In 1923, Kim Sang-ok bombed the Namdaemun Police Station in Seoul and engaged in days-long shootout with Japanese police before committing suicide to avoid capture.
+In 1932, Lee Bong-chang, a member of the Korean Patriotic Organization, threw a hand grenade at Emperor Hirohito's carriage in Tokyo, which missed.
+In 1932, Yun Bong-gil from the same group as Lee, detonated an improvised explosive device disguised as a water bottle at a Japanese military celebration in Shanghai, China, which killed several high-ranking Japanese officials.

 From 1910 to 1919, was a time of education during the colonial era.
 Many Korean textbooks on grammar and spelling were circulated in schools.
 It started the trend of intellectual resistance to Japanese colonial rule.
 This period, along with Woodrow Wilson's progressive principles abroad, created an aware, nationalist, and eager student population.
 After the March First Movement of 1919, strikes became prominent in the movement.
 Up to 1945, universities were used as a haven and source of students who further supported the movement.
 This support system led to the improvement of school facilities.
 From 1911 to 1937, Korea was dealing with economic problems (with the rest of the world, going through the Great Depression after World War I).
 There were many labor complaints that contributed to the grievances against Japan's colonial rule.
 During this period, there were 159,061 disputes with workers concerned with wages and 1018 disputes involving 68,686 farmers in a tenant position.
 In 1926 the disputes started to increase at a fast pace and movements concerning labor emerged more within the Independence Movement.